The Timeless Prints of William Morris & the Arts and Crafts Movement

 The Arts and Crafts movement started in Britain.
 However, it managed to spread quickly through mainland Europe and the U.S. from 1880 to about 1920.
-Its “father” is considered to be designer and social activist William Morris, who promoted anti-industrialism and socioeconomic reform.
-Art critic John Ruskin maintained that medieval art and architecture were a prime example of artistic prowess.
+Its “father” is considered to be a designer and social activist William Morris, who promoted anti-industrialism and socioeconomic reform.
+Art critic John Ruskin maintained that medieval art and architecture were prime examples of artistic prowess.
 This conviction served as a major inspiration for Morris.

 To pay homage to medieval craftsmanship, William Morris employed traditional artistic methods.
 He also used folkloric decoration, reminiscent of the ornamentation of medieval objects.
 Consistent use of such elements is what eventually led to the trademark designs that we associate with the movement today.

 For Morris, approaching a medieval level of purity and simplicity in craftsmanship required one essential element.
 That was the artisan’s personal involvement in both the design and the manufacturing stages of production.
 That is to say, the craftsman was not to surrender to the industrial model; he ought to take pride in his creations and in their originality.
 It is important to keep in mind the era during which the Arts and Crafts movement emerged.
 It was right after the end of the “official” industrial revolution period (1760-1860) that the movement gained momentum.
 William Morris was one of many who felt personally and professionally afflicted by it.
 He argued that